 There is no way to properly declutter your home in a day.
 But I also think it’s easier if you keep consistently decluttering something.
 Maybe you pick a drawer a day, or a room a week.
 It needs to be a thorough enough process that you learn from it and make it a habit, but you also need to get through it at some point.
 Then you keep going back.

-True minimalism is not a one and done experiment.
+True minimalist living is not a one and done experiment.
 It’s a constant cycle of evaluating what you have and what you need and prioritizing your wants.
 So find a pace that works best for you, but try to commit!

 Let go of your “what ifs.”